-Using the cards, ask the young person to fill in the worksheets with as many characteristics as they choose.
+Using the cards, ask the young person to fill in as many as they choose.
 They may want to begin doing this on their own, which is fine - the practitioner can then help them when they've had a go.